-PO1 The generation of noise and vibration from the premises does not cause environmental harm or nuisance to adjoining properties or other noise sensitive land uses.
-Development should: a) be located in appropriate areas; b) propose best practice design and construction materials (in relation to noise attenuation); and c) propose operational practices that will minimise noise nuisance for adjoining sensitive land uses.
+PO1 The generation of noise and vibration from the development does not cause environmental harm or nuisance to adjoining properties or other noise sensitive land uses.
+Development should: a) be located in appropriate areas; b) propose best practice design and noise attenuation measures; and propose operational practices that will minimise noise nuisance for adjoining sensitive land uses.
 PO2 Noise sensitive land uses are located to avoid adverse impacts from transport corridors or noise generating developments (e.g. the Airport, entertainment venues, child care centres or industrial zones).
 PO3 Mechanical plant and equipment do not adversely impact on the acoustic and vibration amenity of adjoining sites.

 PO4 The construction phase of the development does not cause adverse acoustic impacts on surrounding sensitive uses/receivers.
 PO5 Industrial development is to be in accordance with Protection of the Environment Operations Act 1997 and NSW Industrial Noise Policy 2000.